WICG/nav-speculation/browsing-context.md

 Apart from the privacy-related restrictions to communications and storage, while prerendered, pages are additionally restricted in various ways due to the fact that the user has not yet expressed any intent to interact.
 All of these restrictions apply regardless of the same- or cross-origin status of the prerendered content.

+Our initial proposal is that these APIs all be uniformly disabled, in the following manner.
+However, [#8](https://github.com/jeremyroman/alternate-loading-modes/issues/8) explores alternatives, where some of them have their effects delayed.
+We'll be experimenting with this during the prototyping phase.

 - Any features that are controlled by the [Permissions API](https://w3c.github.io/permissions/) ([list](https://w3c.github.io/permissions/#permission-registry)) will be automatically denied without prompting.
-TODO or deferred until activation?

 - Any features controlled by [Permissions Policy](https://w3c.github.io/webappsec-permissions-policy/) ([list](https://github.com/w3c/webappsec-permissions-policy/blob/master/features.md)) will be disabled, unless their default allowlist is `*`.
 There is no ability for the referring page to delegate these permissions.
 (In particular, there is no counterpart to `<iframe>`'s `allow=""` attribute.)